top of page

 1:00pm Shotgun Start

-6:00pm Cocktail Hour, Dinner, Raffles, Live Auction & Award Presentation
+6:00pm Dinner, Raffles, Live Auction & Award Presentation

 LOCATION